 The site is underlain by the Yorktown-Eastover aquifer, a primary groundwater source for southeastern Virginia (USGS 1973).
 Based on regional data, the groundwater table at the site may range from 15-60 feet below the surface, depending on seasonal and climatic conditions.
+As part of the VCZMP federal consistency review, the Virginia Beach Planning Department stated that "groundwater is typically encountered 2.5- to 5-feet below existing ground" but did not provide specific data for the site.
+The Virginia Beach Estimated Groundwater Depth to Water Table website shows that groundwater at the site may range from 5 feet to greater than 10 feet deep (City of Virginia Beach 2020).
 The depth to groundwater in a U.S. Geological Survey (USGS) test well located approximately 4,600 feet southwest of the site was measured at 22.5 feet below ground surface (Virginia Energy 1968).